woodnsec/IoT-Forensics/README.md

 |-------------------|---------|---------------------------|-------------|
 |Some resource| No | Bob | Some description  |
 |e.g. PLC unit | Yes | Gary | A programmable logic controller from Siemens for investigation.|

+ideas:
+- FTK (or other forensic toolkit)
+- Maybe access to steal computers
+- IoT Devices (amber is providing all the cool stuff and maybe Nate)
+- Alexa
+- Amber's car?
+- Metawear
+- Garmin
+- Research papers

 ## First Sprint Plan
 This milestone represents the first step forward in your capstone project.
 As part of that effort, you need to plan your first real sprint.